Caroline M. Morrison, M.D.

 Amy H. Bilka, Psy.D.

-Dr. Bilka is a psychotherapist.
+Dr. Bilka is a Licensed Clinical Psychologist.
 She received her undergraduate degree with honors from the University of Georgia with a dual Bachelors degree in Psychology and Sociology.
 She went on to earn a Masters degree and Doctoral degree in Clinical Psychology from the Illinois School of Professional Psychology.
 Her clinical training sites have included the International Academy of Design and Technology, the Genesis Therapy Center, Teen Parent Connection, and Gateway Foundation.

 Dr. Bilka previously worked in the partial inpatient unit at Hartgrove Hospital working with children and adolescents suffering from psychological and behavioral challenges.
 She also has volunteered for years at domestic violence agencies and shelters providing support to women experiencing abuse in their romantic relationships.
 She is a member of the Illinois Psychology Association.